mysqljs/mysql/Readme.md

 * Performance profiling
 * Handle re-connect after bad credential error (should query queue be kept?)
 * Deal with stale connections / other potential network issues
+* Decide how to handle queries with multiple statements

 ## License